Xiaojing-Tan/MF2103-VT23-Project/README.md

 System Core
 1. RCC (Reset and Clock Controller)
     - Mode
-        - High Speed Clock (HSE) → Crystal/Ceramic Resonator
+        - High Speed Clock (HSE) &rarr; Crystal/Ceramic Resonator
-        - Low Speed Clock (LSE) → Disable
+        - Low Speed Clock (LSE) &rarr; Disable
 2. SYS (System)
     - Mode
-        - Debug → Trace Asynchronous Sw
+        - Debug &rarr; Trace Asynchronous Sw

 Timers
 1. TIM1 (Advanced-control timer)
     - Mode
-        - Combined Channels → Encoder Mode
+        - Combined Channels &rarr; Encoder Mode
     - Configuration [Parameter Settings]
-        - Prescaler (PSC) → 0
+        - Prescaler (PSC) &rarr; 0
-        - Counter Period (ARR) → 65535 (or 0xFFFF in hexadecimal)
+        - Counter Period (ARR) &rarr; 65535 (or 0xFFFF in hexadecimal)
-        - Encoder Mode → Encoder Mode TI1 and TI2
+        - Encoder Mode &rarr; Encoder Mode TI1 and TI2
             > Think about the period of the encoder counter timer.
 Why is it set to 0xFFFF?
 Keep this in mind for when you will initialise the timers.

 2. TIM3 (General-purpose timer)
     - Mode
-        - Channel 1 → PWM Generation CH1
+        - Channel 1 &rarr; PWM Generation CH1
-        - Channel 2 → PWM Generation CH2
+        - Channel 2 &rarr; PWM Generation CH2
      - Configuration [Parameter Settings]
-        - Prescaler (PSC) → 0
+        - Prescaler (PSC) &rarr; 0
-        - Counter Period (ARR) → 2047 (decimal)
+        - Counter Period (ARR) &rarr; 2047 (decimal)
-        - Mode → PWM mode 1
+        - Mode &rarr; PWM mode 1
             > Think about the period of the PWM timer.
 Why is it set to 2047?
 What is the resulting PWM frequency?

 Next, you will configure the functionality of some of the pins.
 Recall that a given pin can be used for general purpose I/O, as well as several alternate functions, which are determined by the hardware.
 By selecting the pin function here, all other functions are disabled.
 In the Pinout view, set the pin functionality according to the following table: (Note that in some cases, the pin might already be set to as desired)